import numpy as np

-Force free magnetic fields are defined as magnetic fields without Lorentz force
+import matplotlib.pyplot as plt Force free magnetic fields are defined as magnetic fields without Lorentz force

 \begin{align*} \mathbf{J} \times \mathbf{B} & = \mathbf{0} \\ \nabla \cdot \mathbf{B} & = 0 \end{align*}